 It all starts with an idea, a picture you have in your mind of what you’d like your backyard or front garden to look like after a renovation or makeover.
 A good place to start, if you’re stuck for ideas is to think of what features or garden design elements you’d like to have.
-Swimming pools, paved outdoor entertaining areas, pizza ovens and fire pits are examples of physical features you might like included for your garden makeover.
+Swimming pools, paved outdoor entertaining areas, pizza ovens, and fire pits are examples of physical features you might like included for your garden makeover.

 Next, think about different areas you’d like to include.
-A place the children can play, perhaps a flat lawn area, more private place for adults that could include an outdoor spa, undercover outdoor living area with table and chairs the whole family can sit and eat dinner together are some typical wishes Adelaide homeowners bring up in the initial concept design meeting.
+A place the children can play, perhaps a flat lawn area, a more private place for adults that could include an outdoor spa, undercover outdoor living area with table and chairs where the whole family can sit and eat dinner together are some typical wishes Adelaide homeowners bring up in the initial concept design meeting.

 Lastly, consider what amount you’d like to budget for to have all the landscaping work completed.
 At Living Pictures By Tony Stanton, we work for you to produce a landscape design that you can afford to complete.

 These garden design ideas, & pictures were updated on to include a couple of informal front garden design ideas that create a focus on a point of interest, highlighting just one of the benefits when dealing with experienced expert landscape designers ‘Living Pictures By Tony Stanton‘.

 Formal front garden designs suit people who like straight lines.
 Often used with new modern style homes and courtyard designs, houses that have been rendered can look very striking with a path of pavers leading straight to the front door.